jhsu98/ifb-wrapper/README.md

 | DELETE | Record Assignments | deleteRecordAssignments |

 ## Change Log
+- 1.1.2: Removed secrets and string from dependencies list
 - 1.1.1: Removed random from dependencies list
 - 1.1.0: Added new method genPassword(n) to create a password n-characters long
 - 1.0.1: Fixed typo in createUserGroup() function and modified getting started example